mattbalmer/mb-scrollbar/README.md

     mbScrollbar.recalculate();

 ## Scrolling
 To scroll to a fixed point a method was added to the `mbScrollbar` service.
 Easily call `mbScrollbar.scrollTo(0)` to change the scroll position.
+Keep in mind that since this value is simply applied to the container margin, it should probably be negative.

 ## Configuration